shawnw/useful_sqlite_extensions/docs/string_funcs.md

 * *w* means to use Unicode word breaks instead of traditional ones.
 * *x* means that the regexp can have comments and whitespace.
-* *l* means to treat the regexp as a literal string to search for.
+* *l* means to treat the regexp as a literal string to search for and not a regular expression..

 ### REGEXP()